 Each clinical site was chosen to give you a specific experience in anesthesia.
 Through your rotation at each site, you’ll gain a broad range of skills and experiences.

-In your 9 months at Ben Taub General Hospital, you’ll gain experience in general operating room anesthesia techniques as well as obstetrics.
+In your 8 months at Ben Taub Hospital, you’ll gain experience in general/trauma anesthesia techniques as well as obstetrics.

-During your 4 months at the Methodist Hospital, you’ll gain exposure to outpatient anesthesia, in addition to anesthesia administration in general, plastic, orthopedic, urologic, gynecologic, ENT, oral, ophthalmologic, minor vascular, major endovascular, and interventional radiologic procedures.
-At the Heart Center, you’ll also gain experience in the anesthetic management of patients undergoing cardiac, thoracic, vascular (major and peripheral), and transplantation procedures.
+During your 4 months at the Houston Methodist Hospital, you’ll gain exposure to general operating room anesthesia.
+At the Heart Center, you’ll also gain experience in the anesthetic management of patients undergoing cardiac, thoracic, vascular (major and transplantation procedures.

-In your 1 month at the Children’s Hospital, you’ll be exposed to a variety of surgical procedures (inpatient and outpatient settings), and will also be expected to attend a morning lecture series led by the faculty anesthesiologists and nurse anesthetists.
+In your 1 month at the Children’s Hospital, you’ll be exposed to a variety of surgical procedures (inpatient and nurse anesthetists.